LeandreArseneault/Alesia/README.md

 <br>

 To use it just add the content of the src folder and you're good to go!
 The library requires STB_FONT and STB_IMAGE to run.
 They are directly included inside the sources.
-We recommence to use a library like for the windowing if needed.
+We recommend using a library like SDL for the windowing.

 Features :
 - Shape rendering (Union / XOR)
-- Unicode font loading / rendering
+- Unicode font loading / rendering (ttf)
-- Image loading / rendering
+- Image loading / rendering (png,jpg,jpeg...)

 Here is an example of what the library can do :